: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : saber-rattling - making nonspecific threats of consequences to intimidate an adversary and/or impress an audience. : Biden warns that any country interfering in a U.S. election will "pay a price," without specifying what that price would be.

-: innuendo - implying something without actually saying it, which can't be refuted because it wasn't actually said. : Biden implies that Trump may be beholden to Putin.
+: innuendo - implying something negative or controversial without explicitly stating it, leaving the audience to infer the intended meaning. : Biden implies that Trump may be beholden to Putin.

 : post hoc - proclaiming that because something occurred after X, it was caused by X, when no causal relationship at all may exist. : Taking credit for NATO spending increases, when NATO spending had already been increasing in response to Russia's seizure of Crimea in 2014.[9]

-: appeal to ignorance - suggesting that something is true simply because it hasn’t yet been proven false. : Trump suggests that the unproven allegations he's made against Biden must be true, unless Biden proves them to be false.[10]
+: appeal to ignorance - suggesting that something is true simply because it hasn’t yet been proven false, or vice versa. : Trump implies that the unproven allegations he's made against Biden must be true, unless Biden proves them to be false.[10]

 : baseless claim - a bold statement that is presented as accepted or established fact, with no discernable evidence to support the claim. : Trump pre-paid his taxes.[11]